|Hemispheres in first Stabius-Werner projection|

 The three Stabius-Werner projections are equal-area and clearly suggest the Earth's roundness, much like as its crust were cut at a meridian and peeled off.
 However, only the second version — known as the Werner projection — was widely used.
 It has the Equator twice as long as the central meridian, therefore all parallels are standard lines and there is no overlap.

 Works by Oronce Finé (1531) and Mercator (1538) employed a butterfly-shaped Werner map interrupted at the Equator, with a central meridian emphasizing the Eastern hemisphere.

-This projection is seldom used today in its original shape, but it does appear in some specialized forms, notably interrupted in irregular petals around Antarctica as an inverted star-like map emphasizing oceans, and combined with part of an azimuthal hemisphere for a more conventional star in the "tetrahedral" projection.
+This projection is seldom seen today in its original shape, but it has been used in some specialized forms, notably in Wilhelm Schjerning's sixth projection (interrupted in irregular petals around Antarctica as an inverted star-like map emphasizing oceans), Goode's polar equal-area (similar, north polar privileging land masses, multiple central meridians) and combined with part of an azimuthal hemisphere for a more conventional star, with rescaled parallels in the "tetrahedral" and William-Olsson's projections.

 |A butterfly-shaped Werner map, interrupted at the Equator.||Transverse Werner map, interrupted at 25°E|

 In a Bonne map, except in one special case mentioned below all parallels are concentric arcs of circle, all equally spaced and all standard lines.
 Scale is also correct along the straight vertical central meridian.
 For construction, one parallel at the sphere is chosen, and a cone tangent at that central parallel is built.
 That parallel's radius at the map is the same as the radius along the cone.
 All other parallels's radii are marked accordingly.